welaika/wordless/rtfm/source/_pages/usage/css_js.rst

 Linters
 """""""

-Wordless ships with preconfigured linting of SCSS using `Stylelint`_.
+Wordless ships with pre-configured linting of SCSS using `Stylelint`_.

 It is configured in ``.stylelintrc.json``, you can add exclusion in ``.stylelintignore``; all is really standard.

-The script ``yarn lint`` is preconfigured to run lint tasks.
+The script ``yarn lint`` is pre-configured to run lint tasks.

 .. tip::